chieftain-defutura/sj-clothing-backend/README.md

 ## Introduction

 This project implements a payment and notification system using the Express.js framework, Stripe for payment processing, and Twilio for sending SMS notifications.
-The system allows users to initiate payments, handles payment webhooks, and sends appointment notifications via SMS.
+The system allows users to initiate payments, handles payment webhooks, and sends notifications via SMS.

 ## Technologies Used